I chose to add some extra hills to my bike ride!

-After we left Romsey, Stu and I cycled to The Common – he wanted to measure out a mile for his running group and I wanted to time myself on the parkrun route as I wasn’t sure whether I could cycle fast enough to be lead bike.
+After we left Romsey, Stu and I cycled to The Common.
+He wanted to measure out a mile for his running group and I wanted to time myself on the parkrun route.
+I wasn’t sure whether I could cycle fast enough to be the lead bike.
 Fortunately, I found out that I could cycle the route in under 15:30, even with walkers etc in the way!
-We then realised that we had been out for quite a while, so we cycled to subway for a salad.
+We then realised that we had been out for quite a while, so we cycled to Subway for a salad.

 I felt like it was quite a successful cycle ride, but unfortunately, I had an accident very close to home.
 We turned a corner to go up the last slope on a cycle path, but as we came around the bed we realised there were a couple of teenage girls in the way.
 I had to swerve to avoid them and couldn’t change gear quickly enough, so I stopped.
 I then tried to start again, but couldn’t clip in properly and toppled over, knocking my leg on a low wall 🙁 I then turned around and rode back down the hill, so that I could clip in and cycle back up the hill properly 🙂

 Last bit of Garmin data: http://connect.garmin.com/activity/408208654